api-platform/core/Resources/doc/operations.md

 ## Disabling operations

-If you want to disable some operations (e.g. the `DELETE` operation), you must register manually applicable operations using the operation factory class, `Dunglas\ApiBundle\Resource::addCollectionOperation()` and `Dunglas\ApiBundle\Resource::addCollectionOperation()` methods.
+If you want to disable some operations (e.g. the `DELETE` operation), you must create manually applicable operations using the operation factory class, `Dunglas\ApiBundle\Api\Operation\OperationFactory::createCollectionOperation()` or/and `Dunglas\ApiBundle\Api\Operation\OperationFactory::createItemOperation()` methods and then, register it in the resource with `Dunglas\ApiBundle\Api/Resource::initCollectionOperations` or/and `Dunglas\ApiBundle\Api/Resource::initItemOperations`.

 The following `Resource` definition exposes a `GET` operation for it's collection but not the `POST` one: